-A. A judge shall comply with the law and should act at all times in a manner that promotes public confidence in the integrity and impartiality of the judiciary.

-B. A judge shall not allow any relationship to influence judicial conduct or judgment.
-A judge should not lend the prestige of judicial office to advance the private interests of the judge or others; nor shall a judge convey or permit others to convey the impression that they are in a special position to influence the judge.
-A judge shall not testify voluntarily as a character witness.

-C. A judge shall not knowingly hold membership in any organization that practices invidious discrimination on the basis of race, sex, religion or national origin.
+- A. A judge shall comply with the law and should act at all times in a manner that promotes public confidence in the integrity and impartiality of the judiciary. - B. A judge shall not allow any relationship to influence judicial conduct or judgment.
+A judge shall not lend the prestige of judicial office to advance the private interests of the judge or others; nor shall a judge convey or permit others to convey the impression that they are in a special position to influence the judge.
+A judge shall not testify voluntarily as a character witness. - C. A judge shall not knowingly hold membership in any organization that practices discrimination prohibited by law.